syncfusion-content/javascript-docs/js/Unobtrusive-Support.md

 {% endhighlight %}

->   **Note**: In the above code, **value** is one of the DatePicker property to set the date value for the control, which is defined here with **ej-** keyword prepended to it.
+N>   In the above code, **value** is one of the DatePicker property to set the date value for the control, which is defined here with **ej-** keyword prepended to it.
->   Also, before proceeding with the property definition, it is necessary to define the control name with the **ej-** prefix, in order to instruct which control is needed to be created.
+N>   Also, before proceeding with the property definition, it is necessary to define the control name with the **ej-** prefix, in order to instruct which control is needed to be created.
 (Here, ej-datepicker is defined first, before defining other properties of it.)

 The output of the above code will look as the one shown below with the value set to the given date,
 {% include image.html url="/js/Unobtrusive-Support_images/Unobtrusive-Support_img2.png" %}